varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-2-dir/probability-random-variables.md

-# Sets, Probability, and Random Variables
+# Probability and Random Variables

-What exactly is “probability”?
 Frequentists argue that probability is the relative frequency of an outcome.
 For example, if you flip a fair coin infinitely times, you expect to get heads half the time.
 On the other hand, Bayesians argue that probability is a subjective belief.
 For example, the probability of getting an A in a class is subjective because no one can take a class infinitely many times to obtain the relative frequency.
-Differentiation between the frequentists and Bayesian points of view is often not required; the context of your problem will typically suggest which perspective to use.
+The context of your problem will typically suggest which perspective to use.
 For example, when you have a shortage of data, a Bayesian approach allows you to use prior knowledge.
 In contrast, frequentists tell us how to compute the confidence interval of an estimate, if we have a latge data set.

 Whether you prefer the frequentist’s or the Bayesian view, there is a more fundamental notion of probability thanks to [Andrey Kolmogorov](https://en.wikipedia.org/wiki/Andrey_Kolmogorov), namely, probability is a measure of the size of a set.

+In this chapter:

+* We introduce {ref}`content:references:set-theory` and the {ref}`content:references:union-intersection` of items in sets
+* We introduce {ref}`content:references:probability` the Axioms of Probablity ({prf:ref}`axiom-probability`)
+* We introduce {ref}`content:references:random-variables`

+---

+(content:references:set-theory)=
 ## Set theory
 In mathematics, we are often interested in describing a collection of numbers or other mathematical objects, for example, the numbers $\left[a, b\right]$ on the real line, or the ordered pairs of numbers that define a circle.
 These collections of numbers can be abstractly defined as sets.
 A set is simply a collection of mathematical objets.
 Set theory is a mathematical tool that defines operations on sets.
 It provides the basic arithmetic for combining, separating, and decomposing sets.